 In the lake lives Arctic Char (Salvelinus alpinus).
 Lake environment is very poor and as a result, this isolated population of fish has interesting adaptations – thin bodies and large heads.

 Several glacial ages have taken place since the creation of crater.
 These glaciers removed all sediments from the bedrock, thus erasing all the information about the past in this part of North America.
 But there is hope that the bottom of Pingualuit crater was not affected – this lake most likely survived as a subglacial lake hidden deep under the blanket of glacier.

 An expedition in the winter of 2007 took sediment cores from the deepest place of the lake bed.
-Total thickness of the sediments here is 11.2 m, but the team managed to get 8.5 m long core.
+The total thickness of the sediments here is 11.2 m, but the team managed to get 8.5 m long core.

 Pingualuit National Park